elymsyr/mazevil/README.md

   <img src="Docs\path_1.png" alt="path_1" width="400"/>
 </p>

+**Update**: Path detection updated.
+Images will be uploaded soon.

 ### Fighting

 The combat system is designed to adapt to different enemy types, focusing on dodging ranged attacks while maintaining a safe distance from melee attackers.
 The player is programmed to keep the mouse cursor trained on the nearest enemy, continuously holding down the left mouse button to attack.
 This straightforward combat approach does not change a lot when the player enters a boss dungeon room, however, the challenges escalate.
 Although the current plan provides a solid foundation, there may be still many aspects of the combat system that need to be refined and expanded as the project progresses.

+**Update**: Fighting system is implemented.
+But there is still issues about dodging range attacks.

 ## Yolov8